 New Jersey Institute of Technology (NJIT) has been recognised nationally for giving its graduates a high return on investment and for providing affordable education with great value.
-U.S. News & World Report placed it at #140 in its National Universities ranking and #32 in its Best Value Schools ranking.
+U.S. News & World Report placed it at #106 in its National Universities ranking, #94 in its Best Value Schools ranking and #46 in its Top Public Schools ranking.
 The school’s unique blend of liberal arts and technical education emphasises an interdisciplinary approach to the role of technology across disciplines.

 It has six specialised schools that offer 50 bachelor’s, 59 master’s and 19 doctoral degree programs.
 Its faculty is comprised of almost 500 experts and professionals, around 90% of whom hold doctoral degrees, and all of whom are committed to providing the best possible learning experiences to its diverse student population.
 Amid a student population of more than 11,000, NJIT maintains a 16:1 student-to-faculty ratio to ensure that maximum attention is given to each student’s growth and development.
 Classroom learning is supplemented by industry internships, so students gain a strong fluency in their future careers.

 NJIT is not just a hub for world-class education.
 It is also a dynamic community of diverse people who share common service-oriented goals despite having varied interests.
 Students can choose among more than 130 student clubs and organisations as well as community service projects to join.
 Engagements like these leave a positive, lasting impact on the lives of students.